 The External Economic Relations Unit at the Prime Minister’s Office serves as a secretariat for the Team Finland Steering Group.
 The unit prepares matters concerning the steering of the network to be outlined by the Steering Group.
-In addition, the Unit is responsible for setting the network’s communications policy and coordinating its joint communications.

 The Ministry of Economic Affairs and Employment is responsible for industrial and innovation policy and, as part of this, promoting the internationalisation of companies and the acquisition of foreign investments.
 Finpro, Tekes, Finnvera, Finnish Industry Investment, the Finnish Patent and Registration Office, the ELY Centres and the Finnish-Russian and the Finnish-Swedish Chambers of Commerce are included in the administrative branch of the Ministry of Economic Affairs and Employment.